geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 - Software Engineering
 cover: "/images/software-scalability/01software-scalability.jpg"
 pagetitle: 6 dev and operations factors to consider for software scalability to meet high demands
 description: Software scalability is an interesting issue to have.
-Read this 2500+ post to know dev and ops aspects to focus on to achieve scaleable software.
+Read this 2500+ post to know dev and ops aspects to focus on to achieve scalable software.
-keywords: sofware scalability, scalable software, high scalability, scaling system, scalable software architecture, highly scaleable
+keywords: sofware scalability, scalable software, high scalability, scaling system, scalable software architecture, highly scalable
 ---
 Software scalability is an interesting issue to have.
 Making software scalable consists of multiple factors, we discuss some dev (code) related and a few operations (platforms) associated aspects in this blog post.